mogylevskyiruslan/pm-training/questions.md

 > What are the most popular IDEs for development?

-Visual Studio
+1.Visual Studio
-Eclipse
+2.Eclipse
-Android Studio
+3.Android Studio
-Vim
+4.Vim
-WebStorm
+5.WebStorm
-NetBeans
+6.NetBeans
-NotePad++
+7.NotePad++
-JetBrains IntelliJ
+8.JetBrains IntelliJ
-Apple Xcode
+9.Apple Xcode
-Komodo
+10.Komodo

 > What is .gitignore file for?